Open framework · Community-built · Free

 What today's frameworks miss

-CVSS adaptations, OWASP AIVSS, and the OWASP Top 10 for LLMs each leave the same four gaps.
-AITBM was designed to close them.
+The comparison of CVSS adaptations, OWASP AIVSS, and the OWASP Top 10 for LLMs identifies recurring scoring gaps across artifacts with different scopes.
+AITBM was designed to address them.

 Guesswork